heisman-trophy-odds

 • Johnny Manziel and Jameis Winston are the only freshmen to ever win the Heisman trophy.

-• Archie Griffin is the only player to ever win the Heisman twice, as he won it in 1974 and 1975.
+• Archie Griffin is the only player to have won the Heisman Trophy twice, accomplishing this feat in 1974 and 1975.

 • Jayden Daniels, who won the 2023 Heisman, did not become the favorite to win the award until December 2nd of that season.